matheus23/irreactive.com/content/about.md

 If you would like to reach out to me, send me a message over twitter [@matheusdev23].

-If you want to **get notified about new blog posts**, follow me on twitter or use the E-Mail form below.
+If you want to get notified about new blog posts, follow me on twitter or use the E-Mail form below.

 Wondering about the technology behind this blog?
 Read [the release post]!